ResetXPDR/MSFS_AutoFPS/README.md

     - Disabled by default, as the larger TLOD changes it makes at lower altitudes may cause FPS drops and stutters on some systems.
   - TLOD Base Min - Sets the minimum TLOD the automation algorithm will use at or below the Base altitude.
 (Range: 10 - TLOD Max-10)
   - Alt TLOD Base - Altitude (AGL) at or below which TLOD will be at TLOD Base Min.
 (Range: 100 ft to 100,000 ft)
-  - TLOD Base Extra – additional TLOD Base applied under favourable performance conditions.
+  - TLOD Base Extra in FPS Sensitivity or Tolerance modes
-    - When enabled, allows TLOD Extra below Alt TLOD Top.
+    - When enabled, allows TLOD Extra below Alt TLOD Top under favourable performance conditions.
     - Multiplier configurable between 1.5 and 4 (default 2); auto‑limited so TLOD Base Min + Base Extra ≤ TLOD Top Max.
     - Multiplier tooltip shows TLOD Min including Extra total.
     - Requires ≥15% FPS headroom above target FPS.
 If using an FPS cap, set target FPS at least 15% below the cap (preferably more).